georgia-tech-db/evadb/apps/story_qa/README.md

 # Story Question and Answering
-This example demonstrates the capability of EvaDBDB in extracting embedding from texts, building similarity index, searching similar sources, and using LLM to answer question based on that.
+This example demonstrates the capability of EvaDB in extracting embedding from texts, building similarity index, searching similar sources, and using LLM to answer question based on that.
 For this example, we use "War and Peace" story as the source for our demonstration purpose.

 ## Hardware Setup
 For all examples in this folder, the performance results on measured on a server with AMD EPYC 7452 32-Cores CPU with `256`GB memory and one A40 NVIDIA GPU, which has `48`GB GPU memory.

 ## Single Question Answering
-The major performance benefit of EvaDBDB in single question answering comes from its capability of parallelizing the feature extraction step.
+The major performance benefit of EvaDB in single question answering comes from its capability of parallelizing the feature extraction step.

 ### How to Run
 ```bash